esplito/coding-notes/testing-accessibility/2-design-thinking-and-people-skills-for-accessibility/notes.md

 #### Embedded Content with Accessibility Problems
 Have you ever had to add third party content on a web page?
 If so, you probably know that this often means adding an iframe which contains content that you have no control over.

-🚨 They can bring their own accessiblity issues to your websitel
+🚨 They can bring their own **accessibility issues to your website**. 🚨

+What can you do?
+💡 Talk to the marketing or product leadership teams about pitting potential added value vs access and compliance.

 #### Inaccessible Overlay Solutions